 MCSO is in Phase 1 compliance with Paragraph 33.
-Based on the Monitor's 31st Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 33rd Quarterly Report, MCSO is not in Phase 2 compliance.

-Of the cases the Monitor reviewed for compliance with Paragraph 33 during the last quarter, all but two were found to be in compliance regarding the investigative quality and findings.
-Despite finding all but two of the cases reviewed to be in compliance regarding investigative quality and findings, the Monitor determined that only two of these cases were in compliance with the requirements for timely completion of administrative investigations and therefore in compliance with the requirements for completion of investigations covered in this Paragraph.
+Of the three cases the Monitor reviewed for compliance with Paragraph 33 during the last quarter, two were found in compliance regarding investigative quality and findings.
+Last quarter, the Monitor determined that only one of the cases reviewed was in compliance with the requirements for timely completion of administrative investigations.